-A grandfather from Australia has been scammed out of $10,000 by a sophisticated fraudster who knew all of his personal details.
+A grandfather from Australia has been scammed out of $10,000 by a refined fraudster who knew all of his personal details.

 The 77 year old retired grandfather, from Australia, was called on his landline by scammers claiming to be from his broadband provider.
 They told him he was due a payment of $300 in compensation for his service not working properly.
 The caller then proceeded to pass his call onto a female agent who claimed to work for the network and would process his $300 payment.